sg893052/sonic-buildimage/L2/LLDP/LLDP_enhancements.md

 ## 1.2 Configuration and Management Requirements

-This feature will support CLI and REST based configurations.
+ 1. This feature must support management via KLISH CLI, REST and gNMI interface

- 1. Support CLI configurations as mentioned in section 3.6.2
+   ​

 ## 1.3 Scalability Requirements

 No limit, all physical interfaces in the system can be enabled with LLDP and voice vlan.
+Each port can have a maximum of 4 neighbors.

 ## 1.4 Warm Boot Requirements

-None
+TBD

 # 2 Functionality

 ## 2.1 Functional Description

+LLDP support in SONiC is based on the open source lldpd implementation - https://github.com/lldpd/lldpd

 ### 2.1.1 LLDP-MED